hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. With Teams Toolkit open in Visual Studio Code, select **Create a new app**.
 1. In the **Select an option** drop down, select **Start with an Outlook add-in**, and then select **Outlook Taskpane Add-in (preview)**.
 1. Give a name (with no spaces) to the project when prompted and Teams Toolkit will create the project with basic files and scaffolding *and open it in a separate Visual Studio Code window*.
 You will used this project as a source for files and markup that you add to the Teams project.
-1. Although you won't be developing this project, verify that it can be sideloaded to from Visual Studio Code works before you continue.
+1. Although you won't be developing this project, verify that it can be sideloaded from Visual Studio Code before you continue.
 Use the following steps:

     <ol type="a">
       <li><i>First, make sure Outlook desktop is closed.</i></li>